Serpyy/Cinema-System/README.md

 Simple Cinema System involving functionalities like CRUD.
 Created using Java, HTML, CSS, JS &amp; MySQL

 # Instruction
-- The name of the JSP file to run for starting up your website.</br>
+- The name of the JSP file to run for starting up the website.</br>
 **Home.jsp**</br>

 - NetBeans version</br>